 Think about any situation that could affect your business flow.
 This includes plans for theft, IT and network problems, security breach, natural disasters, and public relations issues.

 After you determine the crises you could face, calculate the worst-case scenario.
 This helps you deal with any monetary or reputation loss.
 The time to review and put policies into place to minimize the risks of a crisis is before it happens.
+Perhaps some businesses might like to use the software provided by Synario.
+Their software allows businesses to use financial models to predict what would happen financially if a crisis did happen to the business.
+Of course, the software also does other things too, so business owners may want to learn here.
+Hopefully, that will help more businesses to predict any financial losses during a crisis, ensuring that they can plan ahead before a crisis occurrs.

 Also, ensure that you have assigned personnel responsible for dealing with the crisis.